 What is the layout of your home?

 Along with the scope of your project, the layout of your home could affect your decision.
-A renovation occupying one level of a multistory home can be separated from the remaining living space, Ronald said.
+It’s possible to separate a renovation occupying one level of a multistory home from the remaining living space, Ronald said.
 If it’s an apartment with only one point of entry, this becomes more difficult.
 “If the general contractor team doesn’t have another way to get into the work area, of course, they are going to bring in dust on their clothing, in their hair,” said Robert Weitz, from RTK Environmental Group, which tests homes for toxins.
 Renovations can create dust so fine a human eye can’t see it.
 That dust can also pass through a typical vacuum cleaner filter, Robert said.

 Contractors can take certain steps to reduce the spread of dust and toxins to other parts of the home.
 Likely, the renovation is sectioned off with tape and thick plastic, according to Ronald, who is certified by the Environmental Protection Agency (EPA).
 Negative air pressure also stops contaminated air from leaving the renovation zone whenever a worker exits or enters.
 Ronald also uses a water mister in the renovation area; damp air limits the dust from traveling around the home

-Surviving a renovation (whether remaining in or leaving your home) is an important decision.
+Deciding where to stay during a home renovation (whether you decide to stay or leave) is an important decision.
 Read the stories of Sweeten homeowners who made the decision of moving out or sticking it out during their renovation.

 After you renovate, here are tips on cleaning up so you can settle into your new home.